shacharlevy1991/agentune/examples/README.md

 **Features:**
 - Loading reference conversations from JSON data
-- Building vector stores for both agent and customer messages using InMemoryVectorStore
+- Building a single vector store for all RAG components using InMemoryVectorStore
-- Creating RAG-based participant factories
+- Using the opinionated SimulationSessionBuilder with RAG-based participants
-- Running simulation session to generate conversation 20 conversations
+- Running simulation session to generate 20 conversations
 - Analyzing and saving results
 - Uses cattrs for structured data loading

 **Core Function:**
-The main entry point is [`run_rag_simulation()`](./simple_rag_simulation.py#L151-L220) which provides a clean interface for running the complete simulation pipeline.
+The main entry point is [`run_rag_simulation()`](./simple_rag_simulation.py#L97-L160) which provides a clean interface for running the complete simulation pipeline.

 **Requirements:**
 - OpenAI API key set in environment (`OPENAI_API_KEY`)